Ford Verona: Second generation (1993–1996)

 The Verona discontinued in 1992 was relaunched in late 1993, this time sharing its body style with the third generation Ford Orion and only available as a four-door sedan.

 Three trims were offered, a base (LX), an intermediate (GLX) with power steering, power windows and locks and also an upscale (Ghia), the first two with the 1.8 L AP engine and the Ghia with the 2.0 L AP.
 The 1.6 L CHT engine was discontinued.
 In 1995, the 1.8 L gained electronic fuel injection, the LX version was renamed GL and the Ghia gained a new digital electronic fuel injection from FIC (standing for Ford Indústria e Comércio - Ford Industry and Trade, the brand's division of electronic components), replacing the old analog Bosch LE Jetronic fuel injection.
 That same year, a new version was added to the line, the sportier 2.0i S, available with Recaro seats, air conditioning, cassette player and disc brakes in four wheels.

 In 1996, the Verona was facelifted, with a new hood and the oval grille.
 Production also shifted from São Bernardo do Campo to Pacheco, Argentina, where it was marketed as Ford Orion.
 That same year, the sixth generation of the Ford Escort went on sale and the Verona nameplate was dropped and replaced by the Escort Sedan.

-In a 1993 road test, the Verona went from 0-100 in 11.1 s and reached maximum velocity of 186.6 km/h.
-Drag coefficient was 0.31.
+In a 1993 road test, the Verona went from 0-100 km/h (62 mph) in 11.1 seconds and reached a maximum velocity of 186.6 km/h.
+The drag coefficient is 0.31.

 Specifications for engines available can be found in the table below.